 The Story Museum uses a range of selection methods in order to provide candidates with a variety of opportunities to demonstrate their suitability for the role.
 Using these different methods promotes equal opportunities throughout the selection process and helps us to identify the most suitable person for the role.

 Methods of selection vary depending on the role requirements however each vacancy is listed with a detailed Job Description and Person Specification which form the framework for the selection process.
 Each criteria on the Person Specification is categorised as being Essential or Desirable and is followed with details as to how and when during the selection process the criteria will be assessed.

-The Application and other supporting documentation need to be returned by the deadline detailed in the How to Apply section below.
+The Application and other supporting documentation need to be returned by the deadline detailed in the How to Apply section of the recruitment pack.

-Shortlisted candidates are invited to the Interview Day (see How to Apply section below).
+Shortlisted candidates are invited to the Interview Day.

 There is an Information Pack at the bottom of this page.
 If you have any questions that are not answered within the Pack then please do not hesitate to get in touch with Katharine Clayden on 01865 790050 or firstname.lastname@example.org.